 Tutors and Teachers Available for Hire

-These lists are made available by Cornell Work/Life in Human Resources to support Cornell employees and students with children.
+These lists are made available by Cornell Work/Life in Human Resources.

 The individuals listed are available for hire as tutors.
 Some families are seeking to team up with other families and hire one individual to babysit or tutor.
 Candidates have indicated whether they are interested in the option of working with more than one family.

 Disclaimer: Cornell does not screen, manage, or endorse individual babysitters, nannies, tutors, teachers, or hiring families.
 Cornell is not responsible for and will be held harmless against, any liabilities, damages, expenses, causes of action, claims, or demands of any nature whatsoever, including any claims of negligence arising from or related in any manner to the use of this directory or any situation as a result of individuals for hire and hiring families working together.

 If you or someone you know is interested in being hired to tutor (remotely or in-person), have them complete this information form to be added.

-For those interested in providing in-home child care (ages 18+), please encourage them to create a profile and apply to jobs at Care.com and/or fill out this information form (also for ages 14+).
+Adults 18+ interested in providing in-home child care, can create a profile and apply to jobs at Care.com and/or fill out this information form (anyone aged 14+ can fill out the form).

 Find Babysitters, Nannies, & Other Caregivers with Care.com